godotengine/godot-website/collections/_article/godot-3-renderer-design-explained.md

 The depth and normal buffers are resolved and set for reading.
 Godot processes full-screen SSAO, which is later saved to an R8 buffer, then ping-pong blurred using separable convolution.

 Finally, the diffuse + ambient buffer is resolved, and ambient occlusion is applied based on the "ambient scale" component, which stores the ratio between diffuse and ambient light.
-On objects that provide their own baked AO, this value is harcoded to 0, to avoid SSAO from interfering with them.
+On objects that provide their own baked AO, this value is hardcoded to 0, to avoid SSAO from interfering with them.
 This allows beautiful mixing between baked and real-time.

 Up to this point, keep in mind that only diffuse + ambient light has been resolved.